From Challenge to Change: Design Principles for AI Transformations: Discussion

 The synthesis of 43 change management models addressed all but three BSE sub-challenges.
 No single model suffices, yet a composite approach is effective; this underpins the proposed early-stage, BSE-informed framework as a pragmatic scaffold for action.
 Evidence from the review and the interviews converges on viewing AI adoption as structured integration into existing socio-technical systems, not as a radical departure.
 This stance is consistent with prior work cautioning against AI hype and encouraging adoption only where there is a clear, situated need~\cite{floridi2024whyAIhypeIsTechBubble, mattmann2024AIhypeVsReality}.
 Given their alignment with many identified challenges, these models remain broadly relevant.
 However, in light of today’s fast-paced change environments, further research is needed to assess how well established models translate to contemporary organizational contexts, particularly those involving emerging technologies like GenAI.

 Documented confusion around developing ML-enabled products~\cite{nahar2023metasummarychallengesbuildingproducts} indicates that capability building should precede scale-up.
-Emphasizing \emph{Up-skilling} aims to reduce coordination and cognitive barriers by establishing shared baselines in skills, vocabulary, and expectations.
+A focus on \emph{Up-skilling} can reduce coordination and cognitive barriers by establishing shared baselines in skills, vocabulary, and expectations.
 Survey responses further indicate that there is no one-size-fits-all solution, confirming the view that \textbf{Compatibility}—a close fit with current workflows, practices, and tools—emerges as a decisive condition for effective integration~\cite{russo2024navigatingComplexityOfgenAI, mit2025GenAIDivide, dellAcqua2023jaggedFrontier}.
 The immediate implication is to tailor the framework to local constraints and domain knowledge rather than apply generic templates, aligned with prior research~\cite{nadler1980congruenceModel}.

 \item[\faHandORight] \textbf{Governance and Oversight: Human-Centric Controls}.
 Early AI efforts require explicit governance mechanisms that safeguard transparency, accountability, and human decision rights.